WesPeacock/FlagXtXref/README.md

 This repo contains scripts to mark the target of Extended cross references.

 ### Extended Cross Reference
-An extended cross reference is one where the target has more than just the lx/lc field of the target.
+An extended cross reference (xcf) is one where the target has more than just the lx/lc field of the target.
 Here is an example from Tetun Dili (some fields have been removed from the original).
+The additional fields within the xcf are separated by a special EOL marker (__LS__ below).

+The special EOL marker is included in the .ini file.

 ````SFM
 \lx aman